Computer & Network Support Student Guide to IT

 How do I access my Westmont email?

 Most students type ‘login.westmont.edu’ into the address bar, but you may also use a desktop email client such as Outlook, or Mac Mail.
-You will need to turn on either POP (download email) or IMAP (leave email on server) from the settings of your Google Apps email (login.westmont.edu, then click on gear icon).
+You will need to turn on IMAP from the settings of your Google Apps email (login.westmont.edu, click on Gmail, then click on gear icon).
 There are links to configuration instructions on the settings page.

 Can I continue to use my outside email provider (Gmail, Hotmail, etc.)?